xprojects-de/contao-google-fonts/README.md

 <!-- TEMPLATE END: vendor/alpdesk/contao-google-fonts/src/Resources/contao/templates/google_fonts_css.html5 -->
 ```

 Currently this cannot be disabled.
-So to generate to download the font you have to be in ProductionMode!
+So to download the font you have to be in ProductionMode!

 ## Other